na-g/mozilla-central-build/README.md

   2. Consolidates project specific tool chain configuration.
   3. The Dockerized environment can be created once and run on any machine with docker.

+__Note:__ if you are using OS X and docker-machine or boot2docker, then you will experience an extreme slowdown to file access.
+This is a known issue, and one work around would be to use [docker-osx-dev](https://github.com/brikis98/docker-osx-dev).
+Additionally, at this time only mount points inside of /User work on the OS X side.

 ## Getting the container
 The container can be pulled from [Docker Hub](https://hub.docker.com/r/enaygee/mozilla-central-build/), and given a more convenient tag.